lwjohnst86/analyzing-cohorts-course/chapter1.md

 skills: 1
 ```

-It's important to recognize which are outcome variables and which are the
+You need to know which variables are which for the analysis.
+Usually, it's
-predictors/exposures of interest.

-It's usually pretty easy to identify which variable is the outcome.
-However,
+fairly easy to identify the outcome.
+However, knowing which are potential
-determining which variables are the potential exposures/predictors can be a bit
-more tricky, as modern cohort studies have massive amounts of data collected on
+predictors can be tricky, as modern cohorts often have massive amounts of data
-each participant... meaning there are easily hundreds of variables in a dataset.
-Many of these variables are collected to be used as "confounders" when analyzing
+on each participant.
+Many variables are collected for checking the data, to
-the data.
-We will discuss confounders more in later chapters.

-Usually, at least when exploring the data, it's a good idea to just keep only the
-variables of interest in the dataset.
-So, for now, let's select some of the many
-variables and restrict later when we've decided on potential research questions.
+aggregate or summarize, or to use as "confounders" (discussed more in later
+chapters).

+Initially, it can be helpful to keep only variables of interest.
+For now, let's
-At the same time, let's rename the variables to names that are more explicit and
+select interesting variables to explore them more.
+At the same time, let's
+rename the variables so they are more descriptive.
-descriptive.

-We've loaded the dataset as well as the dplyr package.

 `@instructions`

-- Use `names()` to identify the exact names of the variables of interest.
+- Use `names()` to find the exact name of the variables, then `select` and
-- Use the dplyr way of `select`ing and renaming in one function.
+renaming them all to be more descriptive.
-- First, choose the correct outcome variable for cardiovascular disease (CVD)
+- Choose the correct outcome for cardiovascular disease (CVD).
+Rename it to
-and rename it to `got_cvd`.
+`got_cvd`.
-- Next, select four exposure/predictor variables from the previous exercise
-(total cholesterol, body mass index, participant age, and currently smokes) and
+- Select four predictors: total cholesterol, body mass index, participant age,
-rename the variables to be clearer and more explicit about what they represent.
+and currently smokes.
-- Lastly, since this dataset has multiple time points, we will need to include
+- There are also several time points, so we need to also select time (`period`).
-time in the new dataset.
-Select `period` and rename to `followup_visit_number`.
-(Note: the `time` variable is days since first visit and is more important in
-later analyses, but for now `period` is easier for exploratory analyses.)
+Rename it to `followup_visit_number`.

 `@hint`